 Giving retirement assets is one of the easiest, most tax-effective ways to support our mission.
 By naming LDSFC as a direct beneficiary of your RRSP or RRIF, you will avoid paying probate fees on those assets.
 This donation can also offset taxes owed on other retirement assets.
 You may designate LDSFC as a 100% beneficiary or a partial beneficiary of your plans.

-For further information on ways to support LDSFC generally or in regard to specific programs, please contact us at email@example.com.
-We will be happy to speak with you in regard to our menu of giving options.
+For further information on ways to support LDSFC generally or in regard to specific programs, please contact us.
+We will be happy to discuss our menu of giving options with you.

-From the bottom of our hearts, we thank you for supporting our mission!
-Thank you for Connecting the dots!
+From the bottom of our hearts, we thank you for supporting our mission and for Connecting the dots!

 Disclaimer: The information above is meant to serve as a menu of possible giving options to support the work of LDSFC.
 This information should not be seen as providing any financial, legal or tax related advice.
 Prospective donors are encouraged to seek independent professional advice in considering any charitable donations to ensure their wishes may be carried out to support the mission of LDSFC as part of overall estate, financial and retirement plans.